aerlingsson/portfolio/README.md

 Name and id attributes can be removed for the `<form>` tag, as they are not currently used.

 #### login.php
 Contains functionality for the login screen.
-It is called when a user presses the **Login** button.
+It is called when a user presses the **Login** button on the login page.
+Any submitted data will be contained in the `$_POST` suberglobal.
+If `$_POST` is  Input usernames and passwords are accessible through their HTML `name` attributes: `$_POST["username"]` and `$_POST["pass"]`.
+On line 6 we construct an associative array, for the response, containing an empty result array and an empty error value.

 #### login_style.css
 Is the stylesheet for the login screen.
 We set text and password fields, as well as the **Login** button, to be 100% of the width of whatever parent contains it.